osmlab/name-suggestion-index/CONTRIBUTING.md

 If it exists, we want to know about it!

-Some brands aren't mapped enough (50+ times) to automatically be added to the index so this is a valuable way to get ahead of inconsistent tagging.
+Some brands aren't mapped enough (50+ times) to automatically be added to the index so this is a valuable way to get ahead of incorrect tagging.

 1. Before adding a new brand, the minimum information you should know is the correct tagging required for instances of the brand (`name`, `brand` and what it is - e.g. `shop=food`).
-Ideally you also have `wikidata` and `wikipedia` tags for the brand and any other appropriate tags - e.g. `cuisine`.
+Ideally you also have `brand:wikidata` and `brand:wikipedia` tags for the brand and any other appropriate tags - e.g. `cuisine`.

 2. Add your new entry anywhere in `config/canonical.json` (it will be sorted alphabetically later) and using the `"tags"` key add all appropriate OSM tags.
 Refer to [here](#card_file_box--about-configcanonicaljson) if you're not familiar with the syntax.